spigell/pulumi-hcloud-kube-hetzner/pulumi-component/sdk/nodejs/README.md

 ### Nodepools and Nodes
 Adding or Deleting nodepools/nodes are supported with several limitation.

 Due the nature of non-statefull ip allocation for **internal** Hetzner network, we must ensure to keep order of all nodepools and nodes.
 All nodes and nodepools are sorted alphabetical in `compilation` stage.
 Thus, changing order in configuration file does not affect on cluster.
 However, adding or deleting nodepools/nodes can change order.
 So, when planning new cluster, please consider naming convention for nodes and nodepools.
 For example, you can use digit prefix like `01-control-plane-nodepool`.
 For deleting node, it is recomended to add property `deleted: true` for nodepool and node instead of removing them from configuration file.
 Remember, this only affects internal network.
-Wireguard network and public Hetzner ips are statefull and do not depend on order.
+Public Hetzner ips are statefull and do not depend on order.

 ## Development
 ```